Arizona State Sun Devils football: Bruce Snyder era (1992–2000)

 Bruce Snyder left California to become ASU's head coach in 1992.
 Snyder's 58 wins and nine-year tenure as head coach at Arizona State each rank second in school history to marks set by Frank Kush.
 Snyder led ASU to four bowl games including a win in the 1997 Sun Bowl.
 More than 40 ASU players coached by Snyder were selected in the National Football League Draft, including seven in the first round, and more than 40 others signed free agent contracts in the National Football League.
 In 1996, Snyder led the Sun Devils to one of the finest seasons in school history and was named Pacific-10 Coach of the Year.
 The 1996 squad finished with an 11–1 record and captured the Pacific-10 championship.
-The Sun Devils stunned the top-ranked and two-time defending national champion Nebraska Cornhuskers in the season's second game.
+The Sun Devils stunned the top-ranked and two-time defending national champion Nebraska Cornhuskers in the season's third game.
 Arizona State reeled off the third undefeated regular season in school history en route 1997 Rose Bowl, where they came within 19 seconds of a victory over Ohio State.
 Had they won, the Sun Devils would have likely won at least a share of the national championship, as they would have been the only undefeated major-conference team in the nation.
 For his efforts that season, Snyder won a number of national coaching awards, including the Paul "Bear" Bryant Award and the Walter Camp Coach of the Year Award.
 Snyder stepped down as ASU head coach following the 2000 season.